Measuring marketing performance

 Top traffic sources report

-Shows the online store’s top traffic sources by total number of sessions, orders, order value, or conversion rate.
-Order value includes taxes and shipping but, unlike total sales, excludes returns.
+The top traffic sources report displays the online store’s top traffic sources by total number of sessions, orders, order value, or conversion rate.

 The Top traffic sources report includes the following columns: